Fédération Française de Catch Professionnel: Revival

-President Marc Mercier's goal is to revitalize and reorganize the sport through appealing and media-friendly events.
+President Marc Mercier's goal was to revitalize and reorganize the sport through appealing and media-friendly events.
 If the Fédération Française de Catch Professionnel is now back in the news, the fact remains that a huge work of general restructuring of wrestling still remains to be done in France, and this while awaiting a state legislation aiming at supporting the profession.
 Shows produced by the FFCP in 2013 were covered by Midi Libre, La Provence and Les Inrockuptibles.
 Around this time, Mercier pitched a reality tv-style series following students at Catch Academy but was considered too expensive to produce.

 In February 2014, Marc Mercier decided to entrust the presidency of the FFCP to the young referee and ex-wrestler from Bordeaux, Artémis d'Ortygie, appointing in turn Norbert Feuillan as vice-president.
 In March 2014, the promotion was profiled by Sud Ouest.
 D'Ortygie left the position of president in May 2014 to pursue personal projects, Marc Mercier resumed her position as president of the FFCP.
 On 22 May 2017, referee Jérémy Grand joined Marc Mercier as vice president, replacing Norbert Feuillan who also resigned.
 Feuillan went on to become a French-language commentator for AEW Dynamite with Alain Mistrangelo on the Toonami channel.

 In October 2017, the Fédération Française de Catch Professionnel announced another national tour, the Catch Academy Tour 3, which is based on the model of the first Catch Academy Tour of 2007 to train a new generation of wrestlers, and was scheduled to visit at least 20 cities across France starting in March 2018.
 Despite low turnout for its April shows, the promotion finished the tour holding its finale in Saint-Germain-le-Gaillard on 22 September 2018.

 Mercier retired from the FFCP presidency, aged 65, in February 2024 after 49 years in the wrestling industry.
+He died 7 September 2026.